16 February 2018

-The research will be revealed at a sold out Edinburgh World Heritage lecture to mark the 2018 Chinese New Year by local historian Barclay Price (pictured).
+The research was revealed Edinburgh World Heritage lecture to mark the 2018 Chinese New Year by local historian Barclay Price (pictured).

 In 2017, Barclay Price came across mention of a ‘Chinese gentleman who had worked in the Excise Office in Edinburgh around 1800 by the name of William Macao.’
 Intrigued, Price set out to find out more and has discovered that Macao was the first Chinese person to settle in Britain, and, for a time, the only person to be legally deemed a Scotsman since the Act of Union in 1707.